cbrackley/capC-MAP/doc/source/advanced.rst

 program reads from the two paired end read fastq files line-by-line, checking that the names match for each of the pair.
 The program splits the read pair into smaller restriction enzyme fragments at the specified cutting sequence.
+As well as the cut sequence, a cut position within that sequence has to be specified; this does not have to match the real cut position of the enzyme and will not affect downstream capC-MAP results.
 All fragments are output to a single fastq file, with read pair names given in a format suitable for use the the capC-MAP program ``capCmain``, once the fastq has been mapped to the reference genome.